nushell/nu_scripts/modules/recursion/README.md

 For factorial, as the stack grows taller, the values of $n reduce more and more to the base case.
-The values of $acc grow larger until the base case is reached, in which the $acc value is returned.
-The most deepest stacked call to fact returns and all ther other calls and the stack unwinds returning the accumulator computed value.
+The values of $acc grow larger until the base case is reached, in which the $acc value is returned. and the stack unwinds returning the accumulator computed value.
-Thus, the $n argument grows ever smaller and the $acc grows ever larger.

 Again, this does nothing to reduce stack growth, unless TCO is involved.